SmartExpertInc/onyx-cutom/custom_extensions/SCORM_VERSION_AWARE_TEMPLATE_SELECTION.md

 3. **No Frontend Changes**: All changes are backend-only
 4. **Template Files**: Both template files already exist in the templates directory
 5. **CSS Architecture**: Each template contains identical CSS class names with different color values
+6. **Slide Heights**: Minimum 16:9 aspect ratio (660px) but can grow larger for content-heavy slides

 ## Implementation Complete ✅